fiatconnect/specification/fiatconnect-api.md

 MUST call the user-specified webhook before returning an HTTP `200`.
 The response body MUST contain a `transferAddress`, indicating the address that the provider will use to send funds to the user's address from.

+If the `fiatAccountId` used to initiate the transfer in has a Fiat Account schema that was denoted in the initial `/quote/in` response as requiring user action, the response body MUST contain a `userActionDetails` object containing the details required for the user to complete the desired action in order to send fiat funds to the provider.
+The `userActionDetails` object returned MUST be one of the schemas specified in `TransferInUserActionDetailsEnum`, and correspond to the
+`TransferInUserActionTypeEnum` value specified for the Fiat Account schema used for this transfer.
+If the `fiatAccountId` selected for this transfer does not have a
+Fiat Account schema that was specified as requiring user action in the initial `/quote/in` response associated with the given `quoteId`, the response body
+MUST NOT contain a `userActionDetails` field.

 ###### 3.4.4.1.3.1.
 Success

 On success, the server MUST return the `transferId` associated with the pending transfer, as well as the initial status of the transfer and the address that funds will be sent from.
+If the selected Fiat Account requires user action in order to send fiat funds to the provider, the response body MUST contain a `userActionDetails` field, as discussed above, otherwise it MUST NOT.
 If supported and configured, the endpoint MUST also report the initial status of the transfer to the client-specified webhook.

 ###### 3.4.4.1.3.2.
 Failure